mitshan1994/mitshan1994.github.io/_posts/media/2022-12-16-ZLMediaKit-learning.markdown

 ## MediaServer
 **MediaServer** uses **zltoolkit** and **zlmediakit** library, as a standalone media server process, with various functions.

+### TcpServer Accept
+There are several cloned tcp server (one per event poller), accepting new connections, and only one event poller accepts when connection comes.

+After accepted, the tcp socket can be switch to another event poller to listen to *Read Event* (tcp data read).

 ### Starting Procedures